How does variability in cells aging and growth rates influence the malthus parameter?: Appendix: Supplementary result on the age-structured model

 \vip \vip

 {\bf Acknowledgements.} I thank L. Robert for suggesting this very interesting biological problem and M. Doumic for many helpful discussions.
-I am also grateful to P. Reynaud-Bouret for a careful reading and suggestions for improving the manuscript.
+I am also grateful to P. Reynaud-Bouret for a careful reading and to the referee for suggestions in order to improve the manuscript.